 The Chattanooga resolution the Mayor's Office and City Attorney asked City Council to pass pertains to the King Street parking lot, which was actively used for city employee parking.
 Note that there is nothing in the resolution to explain anything.
 Chattanooga Resolution

-The examples below make clear why the new Mayor and Council need to change the culture at City Hall.
+The examples below make clear why the Mayor and Council need to change the culture at City Hall.

-3) Opportunity Zones (2018)
+1) Opportunity Zones (2018)

 “Opportunity Zones” were created by the federal government as part of the 2017 tax cut bill.
 The program provides an additional source of capital to investors and gives them a temporary reduction or deferral on their federal income tax bill if they reinvest their capital gains in low-income neighborhoods.